learnable-content/wordpress-base-theme-course/README.md

 	</header>
 ```

 Notice there are some functions that I leave in place that WordPress gives us from the twentyseventeen theme set.
 Later we may move our navigation to a separate area as well and include it as a template part.

+## Asset files

+We will also move all asset file calls to the `functions.php` file.
+While we are here in the functions file we can alter the theme name prefix.
+This is more of a label and help if we are going to be using a language file down the road.